BrianaNzivu/EngineeringEducation/MarvelRetrofit/READme.md

 ### To Wrap up
 We have learned that networking is a crucial factor in mobile application development.
-We have learned how to use Retrofit, and we have discussed its advantages and disadvantages. **Did you know that Retrofit takes 312ms to carry out one discussion?
+We have learned how to use Retrofit and their advantages and disadvantages. **Did you know that Retrofit takes 312ms to carry out one discussion?
 That is super fast.**
 Check out other ways to use Retrofit in their official [documentation](https://square.github.io/retrofit/).

-Access the application's source code on [GitHub](https://github.com/BrianaNzivu/EngineeringEducation/tree/main/MarvelRetrofit).
+You can access this tutorial's code on [GitHub](https://github.com/BrianaNzivu/EngineeringEducation/tree/main/MarvelRetrofit).
-Download the Retrofit sample APK on Google [Drive](https://drive.google.com/file/d/1v_C-cgkmTaVswyfnC7s60nWcs6f_ncWf/view?usp=sharing).
+You can also download the sample APK on Google [Drive](https://drive.google.com/file/d/1v_C-cgkmTaVswyfnC7s60nWcs6f_ncWf/view?usp=sharing).